monika/monika.dev/src/projects/oakcatvidfest/oakcatvidfest.md

 The major conceptual breakthrough for this site was understanding that the audience of the site shifted as time passed, meaning the site would need to shift with them as the audience’s intent changed.
 I built the site using a design system and component library that allowed me to rearrange content and components at the drop of a hat.

-Mayor Jean Quan declared it <a href="https://www.kqed.org/arts/10135685">“Internet Cat Video Day”</a>!
+Mayor Jean Quan declared it &ldquo;[Internet Cat Video Day](https://www.kqed.org/arts/10135685)&rdquo;!

 ### Responsibilities